golang/vscode-go/docs/settings.md

 ### `go.testEnvVars`

-Environment variables that will passed to the process that runs the Go tests
+Environment variables that will be passed to the process that runs the Go tests

 ### `go.testFlags`